pes-modding/sider5/doc/readme.txt

 - Specifies the order in which the extension modules are loaded.
 These modules must be in "modules" folder inside the sider root directory.

+lua.gc.opt = "step"

+- This option allows to tweak Lua garbage collector (GC) behaviour.
+Two supported values are: "step" - for incremental collection, and "collect" - for full collection.
+Default is "step", and typically, you do not need to modify this, unless you see Lua memory errors in the log.
+In which case, try "collect".

+overlay.enabled = 1

+- This option enables an interactive overlay.
+The overlay can display text that is provided by Lua modules, with one module having control of the overlay at any given time.
+By pressing a hotkey (set by overlay.vkey.next-module option) the control of the overlay can be switched to the next module, and so on.
+The overlay is toggled on/off with another hotkey, set by overlay.vkey.toggle option.
+When the overlay is on, the key presses are passed on to the module that is currently in control of the overlay.
+The module can handle those key events in whatever way it needs to, or ignore them altogether.
+For more information, see scripting.txt

+overlay.on-from-start = 1

+- If set to 1, the overlay will appear as soon as possible, after the start of the game.
+(default is 0, meaning that overlay starts hidden, until toggled on)

+overlay.location = "bottom"

+- two possible locations: "top" and "bottom" of the screen

+overlay.font-size = 0
+overlay.font = "Lucida Console"

+- these two options control the font of overlay.
+Size 0 means that the font-size will be calculated automatically, based on height of the screen in pixels.
+Any TTF font installed on the system can be used, but monospaced fonts are recommended for easier formatting.

+overlay.vkey.toggle = 0x20
+overlay.vkey.next-module = 0x31

+- hot keys for toggling overlay on/off, and for switching control of the overlay among the modules.

+overlay.background-color = "102010c0"
+overlay.text-color = "80ff80c0"

+- colors are specified in RRGGBBAA format (similar to how it is done in HTML, except that you do not put '#' character in front)